Blake-Madden/i18n-check/README.md

 Internationalization & localization analysis system for C++ code.

 `i18n-check` scans a folder of C++ code and reviews the following issues:
-- Strings exposed for translation *[1]* that probably should not be.
+- Strings exposed for translation¹ that probably should not be.
 This includes (but not limited to):
     - Filenames
     - Strings only containing `printf()` commands
     - Numbers